mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 ########

 - Fixed issue where an open set of data from ITableWorkspace wouldn't update if the data was changed via python
+- Fixed an issue where MantidPlot would crash when renaming workspaces.

 :ref:`Release 3.14.0 <v3.14.0>`